byterubpay/byterub-site/_i18n/ar/resources/moneropedia/transaction.md

 ---
 terms: ["transaction", "transactions"]
-summary: "a cryptographically signed container that details the transfer of Monero to a recipient (or recipients)"
+summary: "a cryptographically signed container that details the transfer of ByteRub to a recipient (or recipients)"
 ---

 {% include untranslated.html %}
 ### The Basics

-A cryptographically signed container that details the transfer of Monero to a recipient (or recipients).
+A cryptographically signed container that details the transfer of ByteRub to a recipient (or recipients).

 The parameters of a transaction contain one or more recipient addresses with corresponding amounts of funds and a @ring-size parameter that specifies the number outputs bound to the transaction.
 The more outputs that are used, a higher degree of obfuscation is possible, but that comes with a cost.
 Since a transaction gets larger with more outputs, the transaction fee will be higher.